Image

 Phase N/A

-• The study lasts until the child is 20 years old or until they receive a liver transplant.
+• Participation lasts up to 20 years or until a liver transplant is needed.

 Study details